-Sport clubs may utilize personal or off-campus account funds to reserve rental vehicles from off-campus vendors such as Toyota, U-Haul, and Hertz.
-University funds cannot be utilized in this case.
+Sport clubs may utilize personal or off-campus business account funds to reserve rental vehicles from off-campus vendors such as Toyota, U-Haul, and Hertz.
+University funds cannot be utilized to reserve non-Enterprise vehicles.

 Vehicle Accidents

 All automobile accidents involving an individual or group officially representing the University vehicle must be promptly reported to the proper authorities and the Program Director.
 This includes minor accidents in which you may believe there is no damage or injury.
 Failure to promptly report accidents may result in programmatic sanctions.